Smoke & Mirrors (Agent Carter): Plot

-In the 1920s, in Broxton, Oklahoma, Agnes Cully (who would later become Whitney Frost) is shown to have a brilliant mind, fixing a broken radio, inventing devices, and applying to a science program at the University of Oklahoma (unsuccessfully due to her gender).
+In the 1920s, in Broxton, Oklahoma, Agnes Cully (who would later become Whitney Frost) is shown to have a brilliant mind, fixing a broken radio, inventing devices, and applying to a science program at the University of Oklahoma, but is rejected due to her gender.
+Cully's mother doesn't care for her brilliance and tells her looks are all that matter.
 In 1934, Cully travels to Hollywood, where she is approached by a talent agent, promising to make her a star.
-In 1940 in England, Peggy Carter, who is engaged, receives an offer to join the Special Operations Executive due to her work at Bletchley Park as a code breaker; she eventually accepts the offer and leaves her fiancé after her brother's death in the war.
-In 1947, Carter and Edwin Jarvis kidnap Rufus Hunt in an attempt to learn more about the Council.
-After getting names of members of the Council and locations of transcripts of their meetings, Carter and Sousa prepare the SSR to infiltrate the Arena Club, but are stopped by Vernon Masters.
+In 1940 in England, Peggy Carter, who is engaged, receives an offer to join the Special Operations Executive due to her work at Bletchley Park as a code breaker; she eventually accepts the offer and leaves her fiancé after her brother Michael's death in the war.
+In 1947, Carter and Edwin Jarvis kidnap Rufus Hunt in an attempt to learn more about the Council of Nine.
+After getting names of members of the council and locations of transcripts of their meetings, Carter and Daniel Sousa prepare the Strategic Scientific Reserve (SSR) to infiltrate the Arena Club, but are stopped by Vernon Masters.
 They let a bugged Hunt escape, and he attempts to blackmail Calvin Chadwick in exchange for protection.
 Displeased with the mess he was causing, Frost absorbs Hunt, revealing her abilities to Chadwick.